Western Asset Global Corporate Defined Opportunity Fund Inc. Plans Monthly Dividend of $0.10 (NYSE:GDO)

-Western Asset Global Corporate Defined Opportunity Fund Inc. (NYSE:GDO) declared a monthly dividend on Thursday, August 5th, Wall Street Journal reports.
-Investors of record on Friday, October 22nd will be paid a dividend of 0.101 per share on Monday, November 1st.
-This represents a $1.21 annualized dividend and a yield of 6.54%.
-The ex-dividend date of this dividend is Thursday, October 21st.
+Western Asset Global Corporate Defined Opportunity Fund Inc. (NYSE:GDO) announced a monthly dividend on Friday, August 6th, Wall Street Journal reports.
+Investors of record on Monday, November 22nd will be paid a dividend of 0.101 per share on Wednesday, December 1st.
+This represents a $1.21 annualized dividend and a yield of 6.55%.
+The ex-dividend date of this dividend is Friday, November 19th.

 Receive News & Ratings for Western Asset Global Corporate Defined Opportunity Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Western Asset Global Corporate Defined Opportunity Fund and related companies with MarketBeat.com's FREE daily email newsletter.